-How to add a contact form to a static website without a backend.
+How to add a feedback form to a static website without a backend.

-In this article, we will discuss how to add a form to a static site without a backend, what options are available, and what to pay attention to so that submissions do not get lost.
+In this article, we will explore how to add a form to a static site without a backend, what options are available, and what to pay attention to so that submissions are not lost.

 Problem